MicrosoftDocs/azure-devops-yaml-schema/content/resources-webhooks-webhook.md

     }
 }
 ```

 When you access data from the webhook's request body, be mindful that it may lead to incorrect YAML.
 For example, if in the previous pipeline, your step reads `- script: echo ${{ parameters.WebHook.resource.message }}`, and you trigger the pipeline via a webhook, the pipeline doesn't run.
-This is because in the process of replacing `${{ parameters.WebHook.resource.message.title }}` with
+This is because in the process of replacing `${{ parameters.WebHook.resource.message.title }}` with `message`, which contains the following JSON, the geenrated YAML becomes invalid.

 ```json
 {
   "title": "Hello, world!",
   "subtitle": "I'm using WebHooks!"
 }
 ```

-the generated YAML becomes invalid, and no pipeline run is queued in response.
+Because the generated YAML becomes invalid, and no pipeline run is queued in response.
 <!-- :::editable-content-end::: -->
 <!-- :::examples-end::: -->